-Other vitamins that could cause a problem due to build up in the body are Vitamins D, E and K.
+Other vitamins that could cause a problem due to build-up in the body are Vitamins D, E, and K.

 Vitamin D and toxicity is a heavily studied topic.
 The upper level of Vitamin D supplementation is set at 2,000 IUs a day.
 The human body can produce 20,000 IUs of Vitamin D if exposed to the sun without clothing in one shot.
 Herein lies the trouble with supplementation.
-Vitamin D toxicity does occur, but due to the overwhelming conflict in studies, Vitamin D supplementation is not recommended in pregnant women.
+Vitamin D toxicity does occur, but due to the overwhelming conflict in studies, Vitamin D supplementation is not recommended for pregnant women.

 Vitamin E supplementation is just as tricky as Vitamin D supplementation.
 There are two forms of Vitamin E supplements, synthetic and natural.
 Natural vitamin E is more readily absorbed by the body, but most supplements contain the synthetic version.
 There is a link between babies with heart defects and supplemental Vitamin E. In a recent study, women who took supplemental Vitamin E (over and above their prenatal vitamin) were 70% more likely to give birth to a baby with a heart defect.